Sky Sci-Fi: Viewership and reach

 As of April 2008, the channel reached an average of three million UK and Ireland households a week, appealing equally to male and female demographics.

 Initially, the channel shared its analogue satellite transponder with no less than five other channels, limiting its output to early evenings and late nights with the rest of its continuous daytime programming (including cartoons) restricted to cable customers.
 With the launch of Sky Digital in the UK the channel eventually expanded to exclusive broadcasting on its own channel and now broadcasts round the clock most days each week.

 Most watched programmes

 The following is a list of the ten most watched shows on Syfy (previously Sci-Fi), based on Live +7 data supplied by BARB up to 10 September 2017.
 The number of viewers does not include viewers from Ireland, repeats or airings on Syfy +1.

 HD feed

 A high-definition simulcast channel was launched on the Sky+ HD service as the 31st high-definition channel on Sky.
 A range of high definition movies, including Sci Fi Channel original production Ba'al: The Storm God, aired on the channel along with Eli Stone, Tin Man and Sanctuary.

-It was added to Virgin Media on 1 April 2010.
+It was added to Virgin TV on 1 April 2010.